As a technician, you make a measurable impact on your organization.

 To determine how much you make per hour or year, they’ll take into account your what your experience and background tells them makes the most sense.
 The goal is to make sure you feel valued and well-compensated for your work.

 As you progress in your career as a technician, your pay will increase.
 As long as you have a passion for the work you do and a drive to improve every day, you’ll advance in your career.
+Though it's not very common in the diesel realm, sometimes earning flat-rate pay can help technicians make more money.

 To take this a step further, here are nine tips for making more money throughout your career as a diesel technician.
 Some of them might even surprise you.